 Ken Lam - Biography

-Ken was appointed Music Director of the Charleston Symphony Orchestra in 2014 and will begin his tenure there beginning this September.
-He is currently Associate Conductor for Education of the Baltimore Symphony Orchestra, Artistic Director of the Baltimore Symphony Youth Orchestras, Resident Conductor of the Brevard Music Center, Artistic Director of Hong Kong Voices and Associate Professor and Director of Orchestra at Montclair State University in New Jersey.
+Ken is Music Director of the Charleston Symphony Orchestra in South Carolina, USA and Associate Conductor for Education of the Baltimore Symphony Orchestra.
+He is also Artistic Director of the Baltimore Symphony Youth Orchestras, Resident Conductor of the Brevard Music Center in North Carolina, Artistic Director of Hong Kong Voices and Associate Professor and Director of Orchestra at Montclair State University in New Jersey.